Turnsole/cookie-butter/README.md

 # cookie-butter

 Python script for making graphics performance charts for an Android device.
+To use, enable "Profile GPU rendering" from Developer Options, and restart the app you want to measure.
+Requires the matplotlib python library.

 Usage: